-Thomas Jefferson’s get-away home, Poplar Forest, is certainly a geometric delight.
-And it does have a wide range of fans.
-None more so than the couple who came to us to design a timber framed re-imagined version of the octagonal retreat that Jefferson built in the early 1800’s.
+Thomas Jefferson’s get-away home, Poplar Forest, is a geometric delight.
+And it does have a wide range of fans, none more so than the couple who came to us to design a timber frame for a re-imagined version of the octagonal retreat that Jefferson built in the early 1800’s.

-There are deviations from the original.
-The addition of an exterior staircase and the omission of the railing around the perimeter of lower roof are the most obvious.
+There are, of course, some deviations from the original, of which the most obvious are the addition of an exterior staircase and the omission of the railing around the perimeter of lower roof.

 The square core of this octagon is the library.
 The exotic hardwood flooring is laid in a herringbone pattern.